Where to Buy

 GBM Assessment (Score: 6/10)

 Rooted in the traditions of Danish realism, Lucky Per offers a searching critique of the social and religious conventions that shaped bourgeois existence in late nineteenth-century Denmark.
-Pontoppidan's unflinching examination of ambition, faith, and disillusionment earned him recognition as one of Scandinavia's foremost novelists.
+Pontoppidan's unsparing examination of ambition, faith, and disillusionment earned him recognition as one of Scandinavia's foremost novelists.

 Awards & Adaptations